whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-25-Covet-Crate-Girl-Boss-Subscription-Box-July-2016-Review.md

 **Rifle Paper Co.** Pink Floral Weekly Desk Planner. *Value $12*

-Although I personally use a daily planner, this weekly desktop planner that can be utilized as a mouse pad is certainly too pretty and cute to pass up.
+Although I personally use a daily planner, this weekly desktop planner (that can be utilized as a mouse pad as well) is certainly too pretty and cute to pass up.
 I will totally use this and since it's not dated, you can use it on any week!

 <br>